 When comparing ENIGMA Development Environment vs Blender, the Slant community recommends Blender for most people.
-In the question“What are the best 100% free and easy game engines for beginners?”
-Blender is ranked 12th while ENIGMA Development Environment is ranked 23rd.
+In the question“What are the best game engines for beginners and non-programmers?”
+Blender is ranked 9th while ENIGMA Development Environment is ranked 28th.
 The most important reason people chose Blender is:

 Blender is licensed under the GPL.